Check Online Application Status 2024-2025How to Apply Online 2024-2025Check Admission Requirements 2024-2025

 Before 1948, there was widespread use of racial segregation in South Africa that was authorized by law.
 However, the policy was expanded and given the name apartheid when the National Party, led by Daniel F. Malan, took office that year.

-See Also How Many Oceans Are in South Africa?
+See Also How Fast Is LTE in South Africa

 The Population Registration Act of 1950 classified all South Africans as either Bantu (all Black Africans), Coloured (those of mixed race), or White, which made it possible to enforce apartheid, sometimes known as “separate development,” since the 1960s.
 Later, a fourth category—Asian (Pakistani and Indian)—was included.